playcanvas/developer.playcanvas.com/content/en/user-manual/user-interface/layout-groups.md

 A value of **Both** will apply both **Stretch** and **Shrink**.

+#### Wrap

+The wrap property causes children that are outside of the width (for vertical groups) or height (for horizontal groups) to be moved to a new row or column.
+Using the wrap property you can create grid-based layouts.

 ## Layout Children

 A Layout Group applies it's rules to all of it's direct children.
 If you want to override these rules for a specific child you can do that by adding a LayoutChild Component to that child.